Muzzling the Oxen

 Standard of Living

 How should a minister live?
 Like everyone else.
 Wealth is relative.
 The cost of living varies from place to place.
 But it seems that those who labor in the word should live the standard of living as non-ministers, especially if they are bi-vocational (work a secular job and minister).
-As I often say, some Christians are very blessed because they are great givers.
+As I often say, God blesses Christians who give.
 I know a man who gives half his bring home salary to the work of the ministry and is still well off.